InfraLore/make_for_devops/chapters/21-make_as_your_personal_learning_tool.md

 "let me just finish this task first."
 Immediately.
 The context is fresh, you remember why you needed it, and you won't lose the solution.

-**Capture the working version**, not the first attempt: Don't add the command that almost worked.
-Add the one that actually solved the problem.
-If you spent 20 minutes trying different flag combinations, the Makefile gets the final, working version.
+**Capture working code**, not the very first attempt: Add code that either solved the problem, or at least got you _closer_ to solving the problem.
+If you spent 20 minutes trying different flag combinations, the Makefile gets the code that works.
 Kinda/sorta works is OK though... as long as you're close, and don't want to lose your progress.
 (See below, "Start broad, refine later" for more on this.)

 **Add context in comments**: Future you won't remember why this command matters.
 Add a comment: